From Diapers to Soda, Big Brands Feel Pinch as Consumers Pull Back

 Although pricing increases helped PepsiCo post growth in its beverage and snacks businesses in its latest quarter, sales declined in its Quaker Foods North America unit, which sells grocery staples such as Rice-A-Roni, Aunt Jemima and its namesake oatmeal.

-PepsiCo, like big food rivals Kraft Heinz Co. and Nestlé, is struggling as consumers shift away from diet sodas and processed foods to fresher and healthier options.
+PepsiCo, like big food rivals Kraft Heinz Co. and Nestlé SA, is struggling as consumers shift away from diet sodas and processed foods to fresher and healthier options.
 It has launched new products, such as a premium bottled water brand, to adjust to the shift.

 "Our next challenge is how do we leverage our relationships with retailers to reinvent the center of the store?" said CEO Indra Nooyi on a conference call Wednesday.
 "And we need to do that in order to bring interest back to that whole cereal aisle and therefore, Quaker."